Request a Callback

 British citizens who have moved abroad can often still access life insurance and critical illness cover in the UK.
 There are specific rules that you must follow to be eligible for new life insurance and critical illness policies, and we are here to strip out the jargon and get you the cover that you need.

-Similarly to Life Insurance, a civilian working on an Army base has the potential to secure Critical Illness Cover for Afghanistan at standard rates (this cannot be guaranteed as guidelines change regularly).
 Depending upon the severity of unrest in Afghanistan when you apply for your cover, you may find that some conditions listed in the insurers policy documents are excluded from your policy, due to your close proximity to the area of conflict.

 - Primary Concerns: Civil unrest, war zone, destination i.e. Army base, general public